 Yes.
-The Arizona notary statute requires all notaries public to authenticate all their official acts with an official seal that is imprinted in dark ink on every certificate or acknowledgment signed and sealed by the notary (ARS §41-313[D]).
+The Arizona notary statute requires notaries public to authenticate with an official seal all official acts on every certificate or acknowledgment signed and sealed by the notary (ARS §41-313[D]).

 Required Elements: Arizona notaries must provide and keep the official seal that is imprinted in dark ink with the following elements (ARS §41-313[D]):

 - The name of the county in which the notary is commissioned

 - The name of the notary public as it appears on the notarial application

 - The Great Seal of the State of Arizona